Soft Cut-Out Sugar Cookies

 - Scrape the bottom and sides of the bowl with a silicone spatula, then add the flour, cornstarch, and salt.

 - Mix on medium-low speed until a stiff dough forms (about 1 minute).
+If the dough is too sticky to handle, try mixing in a little more flour.

 - Roll the dough to 1/4-inch thick (rolling pin rings ensure an even and exact thickness) between 2 sheets of parchment paper.